Arthur Purchas: Later life

 Purchas became a founding member of the Auckland Institute in 1867, later becoming the president of the Institute in 1880.

 Purchas was the musical director for the New Zealand Anglican Diocese, leading him to produce two national hymnals in both English and Māori.
-He compiled and arranged 'The Tune Book for the New Zealand Hymnal.
+He compiled and arranged The Tune Book for the New Zealand Hymnal.
 Purchas also taught singing to children at St John's College in Auckland.
 In addition, he taught music to the blind and invented a system of reading music for the blind; a quick method for preparing metal plates to print braille.

 He designed the initial Mangere Bridge, which opened in January 1875.

-Purchas resided in Onehunga, where he continued his practise as vicar, until he relinquished the Parish of Onehunga and moved with his family to Te Papapa / Penrose in 1875.
+Purchas resided in Onehunga, where he continued his practise as vicar, until he relinquished the Parish of Onehunga and moved with his family to Penrose in 1875.
 Immediately following, he recommenced medical practise as a doctor.

 In 1883–84, Purchas had a block (444–472) built on Karangahape Road, Auckland, designed by Edward Bartley.